swaan-miller/libft_tester/README.md

 # libft_tester

 This is tiny libft tester I created to test my own functions.
-Beware that it is quite limited.

 ### Instructions
 `git clone` this repo inside of your libft folder.<br>